Australia revokes Novak Djokovic's visa for a second time | DW | 14.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Novak Djokovic faces deportation after Australia's immigration minister used his own powers to tear up the tennis star's visa once again.
-This time as well, the case could end up in court.
+Serbian tennis star Novak Djokovic faces deportation once again after Australia's immigration minister used his powers to tear up Djokovic's visa.
+The player could still dispute the decision in court.

 The Australian government on Friday cancelled Novak Djokovic's visa for a second time, saying the Serbian tennis star may pose a risk to the community as he was unvaccinated for COVID-19.